RafaTorices/example_cicd_circleci/Readme.md

 ### Author: RafaelTorices

-This repository contains an example of a CI/CD pipeline with CircleCI for a simple Python application.
+This repository contains an example of a CI/CD pipeline with CircleCI for a simple Python application (https://github.com/RafaTorices/pycalculator).

 ## CI/CD pipeline